nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![CommentSequenceDiagram](images/CommentSequenceDiagram.png)

-### Design Considerations
+#### Design Considerations
-#### Aspect: How to remove a comment
+##### Aspect: How to remove a comment
-####1.
+#####1.
 Alternative 1 (Current choice)
-Similar to how `Status` was implemented, upon user input of an empty comment (i.e `comment 1`), the comment of the person at the particular index, in this case the first person, will be removed
+Similar to how `Status` was implemented, upon user input of an empty comment (i.e `comment 1 c/`), the comment of the person at the particular index, in this case the first person, will be removed.
+- Pros:
-- Pros: Can contain all logic related to adding and removing a `comment` all in the `CommentCommand` and `CommentCommandParser` classes.
+  - Can contain all logic related to adding and removing a `comment` all in the `CommentCommand` and `CommentCommandParser` classes.
+  - Does not give the users too many commands to remember.
+  - Avoid potential problems where users/reviewers expect a designated delete command for all fields, when some fields cannot be just simply deleted on its own, e.g. address, name etc.

+- Cons:
-- Cons: Not consistent with how the other fields like `Module` and `Person` are removed.
-These fields are removed via an additional command that specifically handles their deletion (i.e. `deletemodule` and `delete`).
+  - Not consistent with how the other fields like `Module` and `Person` are removed.

 ####2.
 Alternative 2
 Implement a separate command to handle the removal of `comment`.
+- Pros:
-- Pros: An empty comment command (`comment 1`) will now show an error message, which is more intuitive.
+  - An empty comment command (`comment 1`) will show an error message, which is more intuitive.
+- Cons:
-- Cons: Results in excessive code duplication, as `delete` and `deletemodule` are implemented in a very similar way to how a proposed `deletecomment` command will be implemented.
+  - Results in excessive code duplication, as `delete` and `deletemodule` are implemented in a very similar way to how a proposed `deletecomment` command will be implemented.
+    <br /><br />

 ### GUI for Adding, Editing